MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 `‘Joe’` is the value that we assigned to the userName variable.

-By creating a variable with the user’s name, I can now reference `userName` anywhere in my site and it will say `Joe`.
+By creating a variable with the user’s name, I can now reference `userName` anywhere in my site and it will display the text `Joe`.

 Let’s get back to our calculator.
 After the user enters two numbers and presses the Submit button, we want JavaScript to add the two numbers together.
 We will do so using a function.